siennaxsun/100-Days-Of-Code/README.md

 # 100 Days of Code

-This repository contains my solutions and exercises from the **Udemy 100 Days of Code Python Bootcamp**.
+This repository contains my solutions and exercises from the **Udemy 100 Days of Code Python Bootcamp** https://www.udemy.com/course/100-days-of-code/?couponCode=25BBPMXINACTIVE.

 ## Progress
 - This repo will be updated as I continue through the course.